chienleow/conversation-starter-frontend/Notes.md

 // go through the array from element 1 - 20, once we hit the bottom of the array, display game over

 // shuffle button (front or back end?)

 // frontend: 1.
-JS listens to the shuffle button, get the questionsArray from backend, then shuffle it using JS function, store it as a shuffledArray (for the open question function to use later)
+JS listens to the shuffle button, get the questionsArray from backend, push all questions into a questionsArray, then shuffle it using JS function, store it as a shuffledArray (for the open question function to use later)

 // backend: 1.
 JS listens to the shuffle button, somehow trigger a Ruby method that shuffles the questionsArray in the backend

 // shuffleMethod: When user clicks the shuffle button, I want to shuffle the questionsArray